raganwald-deprecated/homoiconic/2011/11/COMEFROM.md

 Sometimes they'd return to another project and try to implement some of his ideas, with middling success.
 But as long as the developers learned something from the experience, the ThinkWare partners figured that pairing Williams with a colleague from time to time was a win.

 The last time I saw Williams, he had grown an afro and was carrying a tennis racket, obviously on his way to a game.
-We chatted for a while, and he excitedly told me about a framework he was developing for implementing really [lightweight decoupling][yadc] in some weird dialect of Javascript.
+We chatted for a while, and he excitedly told me about a framework he was developing for implementing really [lightweight decoupling][yadc] in some weird dialect of JavaScript.

 I never saw him again, but I like to imagine that he's still at ThinkWare, writing solid code and evangelizing his ideas to anyone who will listen.